Debian/Ubuntu

 arg3: category (enum)

-Fires exactly once per flow when classification is finalized.
-Covers all exit paths: successful detection, giveup, max-packets, nBPF match, and extra-dissector completion.
+Fires exactly once per flow when classification is finalised.
+Covers all exit paths: successful detection, give-up, max-packets reached, nBPF match, and extra-dissector completion.
+The scalar arguments (arg0arg3) support efficient filtering inside bpftrace predicates; arg4 provides access to all remaining flow fields when deeper inspection is required.

 hostname_set